ros2hp/grmgr/README.md

 ## Why grmgr?

-The first benefit of **_grmgr_** is it reduce the coding effort to implement a **_dop_** for each parallel component in an application.
-However its main benefit may be that it also provides the dynamical throttling  capability to all the parallelised components where it is used.
+The first benefit to using **_grmgr_** is reduced coding effort when implementing a **_dop_** for each parallel component in an application.
+However its main benefit may be that it provides the dynamic throttling  capability mentioned at the end of the previous section.
 Adjusting the **_dop_** of each component, up or down, in realtime, while the application is running is now achievable.
-Over time, the application with grmgr assistance, will stabilise to the new **_dop_** values for each component.
+When a scale down event is triggered in some way, the application can be made to respond, over a brief period, and stabilise to lower **_dop_** values enforced by grmgr.

-An application that can vary its scalability and therefore consumption of resources, in realtime via something like grmgr, would be very useful to a system monitor.
-In the case where it receives a CPU overload alert it can respond by sending a "scale-down" event **_grmgr_** which would then start to throttle one or more of parallel components in the application.
+The ability for an application to dynamical scale, up or down, would be very useful for a system monitor so it can respond to some system event autonomously.

-**_grmgr_** could also be used to send regular **_dop_** status reports to an "application dashboard" for display purposes.
+**_grmgr_** could also be used to send regular **_dop_** status reports to an "application dashboard" for display purposes or recording in a database for later analysis.

-The power of **_grmgr_** to control an application's data throughput and consequently its resource consumption, is therefore a significant contributor to an application's sociability.
+The power of **_grmgr_** to control an application's data throughput and its resource consumption, is therefore a significant contributor to an application's sociability.

 That is the big picture view of **_grmgr_**.
 In its current guise it cannot respond to external systems such as system monitor or dashboard.
-While it can do dynamic throttling for an application that employees significant amounts of parallelism it cannot respond to external systems to initiate the throttling of parallel tasks.
+While it can do dynamic throttling responding to event that would make use of this capability are currently out of scope.

 ## Coding Examples using grmgr